NA-MIC/ProjectWeek/PW37_2022_Virtual/README.md

 ## Registrants

 Do not add your name to this list below.
 It is maintained by the organizers based on your registration.
-Registration not yet open. <!--[Register here](https://forms.gle/1zE3pDs59sJ4ENP96).-->
+[Register here](https://forms.gle/AyPNhqVeXVD3xR2q9).

 List of registered participants so far (names will be added here after processing registrations):